 Beginner Trail Rides

-As a result of many requests, the Horse Safety Australia SOPs for beginner trail rides are available here as a download.
-(Click on the ‘here’ word and you will have the link!)
+As a result of many requests, the Horse Safety Australia SOPs for beginner trail rides are available Beginner-Trail-Rides-short-rides

 There are many reasons for the way beginner trail rides are described through these SOPs.
 They are based on our Standards for Group Riding Programs, the AHIC Code of Practice and the accumulation of many years of experience of a large number of good operators.
 This is not to say that there are not other ways of running trail rides, however, we believe that the details in these SOPs cover general principles basic to all such activities involving beginner riders.
 Of course, appropriate horses, good weather and terrain, and most importantly informed, qualified and dedicated staff are fundamental parts of a safe and enjoyable experience on a horse.

-Please note that where Horse Safety Australia mentions that riders must wear ASNZ3838 helmets OR EQUIVALENT this refers to the American helmets:ASTM F116.
+Please note that where Horse Safety Australia recommends that riders wear AS/NZ 3838 (2006 onwards) helmets (with the SAI Global mark) or ‘EQUIVALENT’ products.

 - the American helmets: ASTM F 1163 (2004a or 04a onwards ) provided they are marked with the SEI or SNELL E2001 logos

 - the Britain and European helmets: PAS 015 (2011) or VG1 01.040: 2014-12, again provided they are BSI Kitemarked.